snootclub/tarballs/readme.md

-Any further development on boop will happen on https://git.snoot.club/snootclub/boop
+Any further development on tarballs will happen on https://git.snoot.club/snootclub/tarballs